Ilya-Kolomin/ReversedCodeOfString/README.md

 MacOs: [download](https://github.com/Ilya-Kolomin/ReversedCodeOfString/releases/download/1.0/ReversedCodeOfString)
 (If it is not executable, run in terminal `chmod 755 ReversedCodeOfString`)

 MacOs could not allow to run it due to security reasons.
-Thne go to `SystemSettings -> Security -> General` and allow to run it.
+Then go to `SystemSettings -> Security -> General` and allow to run it.

 Windows: [download](https://github.com/Ilya-Kolomin/ReversedCodeOfString/releases/download/1.0/ReversedCodeOfString.exe)